Emotions high in court for family of baby boy killed in Saskatoon by teen - Saskatoon | Globalnews.ca

 He said Nikosis’s murder left him shocked, devastated, and angry, and left a void that will never go away.

-Nikosis’s grandmother Charlene Longman blamed herself for his death, telling court that he would still be alive if she had not brought her granddaughter to Saskatoon.
+Nikosis’s grandmother Charlene Longman blamed herself for his death, telling court that he would still be alive if she had not brought her daughter to Saskatoon.

 She told court she cries every morning and had trouble sleeping for months after Nikosis’s death.